K-pop Singing for Beginners: The Complete Vocal Guide

 Bloom Vocal offers K-pop-optimized training:

-- 67 guided exercises: Covering breathing, pitch, mixed voice, vibrato, and timbre
+- 5 guided exercise modules: Covering breathing, pitch, mixed voice, vibrato, and timbre

 - 9-week curriculum: Structured learning path from beginner to intermediate